awsdocs/amazon-ecs-developer-guide/doc_source/deployment-type-ecs.md

 When a new service deployment is started or when a deployment is completed, Amazon ECS sends a service deployment state change event to EventBridge\.
 This provides a programmatic way to monitor the status of your service deployments\.
 For more information, see [Service deployment state change events](ecs_cwe_events.md#ecs_service_deployment_events)\.

-To create a new Amazon ECS service that uses the rolling update deployment type, see [Creating an Amazon ECS service](create-service.md)\.
+To create a new Amazon ECS service that uses the rolling update deployment type, see [Creating an Amazon ECS service in the classic console](create-service.md)\.

 ## Using the deployment circuit breaker<a name="deployment-circuit-breaker"></a>

 By default, when a service using the rolling update deployment type starts a new deployment, the service scheduler will launch new tasks until the desired count is reached\.
 You can optionally use deployment circuit breaker logic on the service, which will cause the deployment to transition to a failed state if it can't reach a steady state\.
-The deployment circuit breaker logic can also trigger Amazon ECS to roll back to the last completed deployment upon a deployment failure\.
+The deployment circuit breaker logic can also tell Amazon ECS to roll back to the last completed deployment upon a deployment failure\.

-The following `create-service` AWS CLI example shows how to create a Linux service when the deployment circuit breaker enabled with rollback\.
+The following `create-service` AWS CLI example shows how to create a Linux service when the deployment circuit breaker that uses the rollback option\.

 ```
 aws ecs create-service \